WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Venting Or Something/Wendy.md

 She Jumped Up And Down, Screaming What Started As "I Dont Want To Talk" (Those Of You With Two Brain Cells Will Remember The Only Word Id Said So Far Was "Listen") But Devolved Into Unintelligible Screeching Which Ive Never Heard From Someone Over The Age Of Eight.

-Dont Worry Theres So Much More For Me To Say About The Asshole So This'll Be Updated
+Dont Worry Theres So Much More For Me To Say About The Asshole So This'll Be Updated Also Her Names At The Top Because I Want Everyone To Know This Isnt Some Hypothetical Mother, This Is A Mentally Abusive Piece Of Shit That I Live With Every Day

+For The Record (My Record) This Was Created On 334,23 Which Was Supposed To Be A Good Day For Me

+Ive Spoken To Her Twice This Week (48,23)
+The First Time I Didnt Appreciate The Way She Villainized Me And The Second Time Was Just And You Know What?
+I Bet She Didnt Even Fucking Notice!
+Shes Never Given A Fuck About Me And Everyone Knows It